-As I mentioned earlier, you'll also be asked to apply your knowledge of the scientific method and lab procedures to specific scenarios on the test.
+As I wrote above, you'll also be asked to apply your knowledge of the scientific method and lab procedures to specific scenarios on the test.
 Take a look at the next question dealing with this radioactivity experiment:

 The correct answer is choice C. This would be an appropriate control scenario because RNA contains uracil instead of thymine.
 The results of the experiment upon adding radioactive uracil would demonstrate definitively that the original experiment measured DNA and not RNA synthesis.

 You'll also see questions like this on the Biology Subject Test that ask you to recall basic facts.
 The answer to question 1 would be (B), and the answer to question 2 would be (A).